 Standard equipment included 43mm inverted KYB forks with special internals used on Muzzy’s factory-backed racers, Ohlins shocks (paired with a Muzzy-designed linkage) and steering damper, dual six-pot Tokico calipers biting down on 320mm rotors, black-anodized billet triples, 17-inch magnesium Marchesini wheels (just like on the Muzzy Kawasaki SBKs), and a full titanium four-into-one exhaust capped off with a high-pipe carbon muffler.
 Buyers could also shell out extra dough for upgraded options such as a $4K 850cc engine, a $7.5K Ohlins front-end, or a $4K Italian-made magnesium cast single-sided swing-arm.

 Though it was based on ZX-7R track bodywork, the Raptor also came suited up in its own specially-designed bodywork penned by Rob Muzzy himself and made in-house from carbon/carbon fiberglass.
 The Raptor’s front fairing boasted a pair of Suzuka-style fox-eye headlights positioned above a horizontal “catfish-style” ram air inlet.
 The Raptor also came with a trick full carbon fiber ram air-box and even a nifty little laser-cut carbon fiber key fob.
-Some came with a carbon fiber tank, though this bike is not so equipped.

 The Raptor was much more than just a special kit fitted to the bike at the dealership.
 The company didn’t offer the Raptor as a DIY kit either.
 If a customer wanted to get their hands on a Raptor, they would first have to purchase a new ZX-7R from a Kawasaki dealership, which would then ship the newly-purchased bike to Muzzy HQ in Bend, Oregon.
 From there the Kawa was taken apart and built back up using a plethora of highly-advanced, finely-tuned race parts by a special team whose only job was to make Raptors.